Apply for PreK and Early Head Start

 Note: The application eligibility, selection and enrollment process is managed centrally at the Office of Early Childhood Curriculum and Grant Management located in Falls Church; not at schools.
 If you a have question about the application process or status please call the main English Line: 703-208-7900 or Spanish Line: 703-208-7901.

 If you cannot submit the application online, you must download, print, complete and submit the form(s) below to our central office FCPS PreK and Early Head Start 7423 Camp Alger Ave., Falls Church, VA 22042.
 The address is also listed on the application.

 In order to begin the application process you will need to submit the following:

 PreK and Early Head Start Application Form

 Please download, print, and complete the application for PreK and Early Head Start Programs

 2. Copy of child applicant’s birth certificate.

 3. Copy of residency document(s) which apply to your living situation: lease, deed, or mortgage statement.
 Note: If you live with someone and your name is not on a lease or deed then please download and complete the affidavits’ per the enclosed instructions.

-When we receive your application and supporting documents, a family service partner will contact you for a brief five to ten minute interview and provide you with a checklist of income verification documents to submit to complete the application process.
+When we receive your application and supporting documents, a family service staff member will contact you to complete a family interview and provide you with a checklist of income verification documents to submit to complete the application process.
 The family service partner assigned to your application will help guide your family through the rest of the application process.